pippachoong/tic-tac-toe/README.md

 ### Wish lists:
 1. This game would be able to adapt to other electronic media devices like phones, tablets by using media queries in CSS.
 2. As the game is inspired by Candy Crush, hope to learn more about CSS animations such as bursting effect of the candies once 3 similar candies are matched.
+3. Adding more types of confectionary so players can pick and choose their favourite candy for the game.